elkorn/afronski.github.io/_posts/2015-04-30-seven-languages-in-seven-weeks-io.md

 // Vroom!
 {% endhighlight %}

 As you can observe above - *syntax is pretty minimal*.
 It is often compared to the *Lisp-like* languages.
-Besides that, language has really clear semantics, which is easy to grasp, powerful features in the standard library (also related with the *concurrency* support) and small, portable *virtual machine* (which is often used in the *embedded systems* domain).
+Besides that, language has really clear semantics (which is easy to grasp), powerful features in the standard library (also related with the *concurrency* support) and small, portable *virtual machine* (which is often used in the *embedded systems* domain).

 I would like to bring some light to the most interesting language features, starting from the basic things.

-## Slots and messages
+## Slots and Message Passing

 {% highlight io linenos %}
 Car := Object clone